How to File a Health Insurance Claim - Blog banner featuring health insurance insights

 • Identity proof of the insured person

-• In case of accidents, an FIR or a medico-legal certificate
+• FIR or medico-legal certificate in accident cases

 Kinds of Hospitalisations that Can Be Claimed